DammyD/js-basics/README.md

 # Name 5 things Javascript can do.

-- It can be used to build Web Applications,
+- It can be used to build Web Applications
-- It can be used to build Mobile Application,
+- It can be used to build Mobile Application
-- It can be used to build Artificial Intelligence e.g chatbots,
+- It can be used to build Artificial Intelligence e.g chatbots
-- It can be used to build Backend Application,
+- It can be used to build Backend Application
 - It can be used to build Game Application

 # When was ECMAScript first released ?